Data Driven Testing

 Basic Test Case

-Firstly, we rename the test case to Update Article - Data Driven by right clicking the test case in the tree pane and select Rename.
+Firstly, we copy the Update Article test case, and rename the new test case to Update Article - Data Driven.
+These actions can be done by using the context menus (right click test case or folder) in the tree pane.

-Then we refactor test steps to use property references for variable test data, and then add data table rows to define the properties.
+Then we add data table rows on the new test case to define the properties.

 Refactor step 2

-On Test Steps tab, open step 2 Invoke the API to update article.
+Open step 2 Invoke the API to update article of the new test case.

-Click the Assertions button to open the assertions area.
+Click the Assertions tab (at bottom of screen) to open the assertions panel.
 Replace the Status Code value of the StatusCodeEqual assertion with a property reference ${Expected_API_Response_Status_Code}.

 For more thorough testing than only checking API response status code, we add a JSONEqual assertion to check the API response body.
 Set the Expected JSON with a property reference ${Expected_API_Response_JSON}.